kaiding-ucb/robot-episode-curator/README.md

 The pipeline runs per-episode **phase segmentation**, statistical flag detection (duration, cycle, envelope, shape outliers), and **Bayesian variance clustering**.
 Representative clips from each cluster are sent to **Gemini** for characterization and flag enrichment.
 Output is a deck of cluster cards and flagged-episode cards rendered next to the data.

-**Key innovation:** the phase-segmentation → variance-clustering → video-LLM enrichment chain.
-Most quality tools either compute statistics *or* run video LLMs; here the statistics decide *which* clips deserve LLM tokens, so you get behavior-aware narratives at a fraction of the cost.

 ## Supported Datasets